Welcome to SP! -

 Vedauwoo is an Arapaho word meaning "Land of the Earthborn Spirit."
 It is an area of fantastic granite rock formations located in the Laramie Range on the Medicine Bow National Forest in southeast Wyoming just off of Interstate 80 between Cheyenne and Laramie.
 This is a popular area for climbing, bouldering, hiking, biking, picnicking, and camping.

 Vedauwoo is pronounced Vee-da-voo and is known to some as the "Joshua Tree of the North."
-There are enough rocks and walls to climb to keep a climber busy for a very, very long time!
-But the granite crystals of the rock are large and very rough, so tape is a must for your hands.
-This website is a great resource for finding more info about climbing routes.
-Also see the routes added to this page to the left.
+The climbing is similar to J-Tree but there are fewer handholds and the granite crystals are larger and very rough, so tape is a must for your hands.
+At Vedauwoo there are enough rocks and walls to climb to keep a climber busy for a very, very long time!
+There are over 900 routes currently on record including some of the best wide crack climbs known.
+Every fall the Fat Crack Festival is held at Vedauwoo.
+Also check out this website which is a great resource for finding more info about climbing routes.

 Getting There